How To Check If Your AirPods Are Authentic 2021

 #2 — Packaging & Case

 One of the easiest ways to spot a pair of fake AirPods would be to observe the packaging.
 Unless your AirPods are a pricey 1:1 super copy, then it’s most likely that a close look at the packaging would immediately let you know whether or not your AirPods are authentic.
+However, there are cases when a packaging can be so well done it can seem authentic.

 - Color: Packaging for the Apple AirPod comes in a nice, clean white, while knock-off brands usually look off-white or yellowish.

 - Labelling: The original AirPods, AirPods 2, and AirPods Pro all come with distinct labelling that is uniform everywhere in the world.
 If you find that your box doesn’t have the same labels as the original ones, then it’s most likely fake.
+For example, if you find weird stickers or labels that refer to giveaway, then you’re dealing with a fake.

 - Snug Fit: If you’ve ever bought an iPhone, iPad, or Mac, then you know how snug and tight Apple packages its products.
 If the packaging feels loose and comes off too easily, then it might not be an authentic Apple product.